 You were born much after Vivasvan.
 How am I to understand that you taught this Yoga to him in the beginning?

 Arjuna is not doubting what Shri Krishna is saying.
 He is confident that he will get answers to all his questions from his teacher and friend Shri Krishna.
-He asks Shri Krishna how is he to understand that an individual who is born much later teaches someone who was there prior to his birth.
+He asks Shri Krishna for clarification.
+How can someone born much later teach an individual who existed before his birth?